History of Salman Rushdie in Timeline

 2006: President of PEN American Center

-January 2007: Lakshmi requests a divorce
+January 2007: Lakshmi Asked For Divorce

 2007: Distinguished Writer in Residence at Emory University

-In 2007, Salman Rushdie began a five-year term as Distinguished Writer in Residence at Emory University in Atlanta, Georgia, where he also deposited his archives.
+In 2007, Salman Rushdie began a five-year term as Distinguished Writer in Residence at Emory University in Atlanta, Georgia, where he has also deposited his archives.

-2007: Shortlisted for the International Dublin Literary Award
+2007: Shortlisted for International Dublin Literary Award

-In 2007, Salman Rushdie's novel Shalimar the Clown was shortlisted for the International Dublin Literary Award.
+In 2007, Salman Rushdie's novel "Shalimar the Clown" was shortlisted for the International Dublin Literary Award.

 Shalimar the Clown